Last updated on May 26, 2023

 3.1 Neat level pairing: Neat Pad and Neat Board

-3.2 Teams level pairing: Neat Pad and Neat Board
+3.2 Microsoft level pairing: Neat Pad and Neat Board

 4.0 Common Pairing Related Issues

-- If Teams-level pairing is broken, you will get an error on your Neat Pad.
+- If Microsoft-level pairing is broken, you will get an error on your Neat Pad.
 It is wise to check the Neat-level pairing status by going into Neat’s System settings.
-If Neat-level pairing is intact, then usually a reboot should be sufficient to resolve the Teams Room pairing issues.
+If Neat-level pairing is intact, then usually a reboot should be sufficient to resolve the Microsoft Teams Room pairing issues.

 If you are unable to resolve your pairing issues, please reach out to Neat’s technical support team over email at firstname.lastname@example.org.